EllaKaye/BradleyTerryScalable/README.md

 #> 3              4    1
 ```

-Note that components of size 1 will be filtered out in the MLE fit (see next section); the model doesn't make sense for them.
+Note that components of size 1 will be filtered out in the MLE fit (see
+next section); the model doesn’t make sense for them.

-`select_components()` can be used to create a subset of a `btdata` object.
+`select_components()` can be used to create a subset of a `btdata`
+object.
 In our toy case, the following all give the same subset:

 ``` r
 toy_btdata_subset <- select_components(toy_btdata, "3")